Discover best practice tips and localization strategies to reach more users in France

 English is also acceptable for more common video gaming words including skins, win, round, boss and auto.

-You can also help your app or game stand out from the crowd by customising your use of slang, contractions and tone of voice.
+You can also help your app or game stand out from the crowd by customizing your use of slang, contractions and tone of voice.

 While TV ads are popular, many French developers also invest heavily in multiple digital channels like social media and in-game cross-promotions.
 For certain genres, YouTube and influencer marketing are also key user acquisition strategies.